Wilhelm Amberg

-Wilhelm Amberg (born 25 February 1822 in Berlin, died 10 September 1899 in Berlin) was a German genre painter.
+Wilhelm Amberg (25 February 1822 – 10 September 1899) was a German genre painter.

 Biography

+Amberg was born in Berlin.
 He was educated by the painters Carl Joseph Begas in Berlin and Léon Cogniet in Paris (1845).
 After this he spent a couple of years in Rome.
 His paintings are characterized by humour and a poetic atmosphere.
-Wilhelm Amberg has won many awards and from 1886 was a Member of the Senate of the Prussian Academy of Arts, Berlin.
+Amberg won many awards and from 1886 was a Member of the Senate of the Prussian Academy of Arts, Berlin.
+He died in Berlin in 1899.